 Ask the person how they’d feel if they were on the receiving end of the cheap action.
 Tell them how you’d feel and see if that helps the cheap person change their perspective.

 Whatever you do, don’t push the matter as you’ll likely only upset the person.
-Make sure you don’t make it personal or else they’ll fell like you’re attacking the person rather than trying to discuss the cheap action.
+Make sure you don’t make it personal or else they’ll feel like you’re attacking the person rather than trying to discuss the cheap action.

 So Where Do You Personally Draw The Line?